Updated July 12, 2023

 - Debt-Assets Ratio = 0.27

-Debt-Capital Ratio is calculated using the formula given below
+The debt-Capital Ratio calculate using the formula given below

 Debt-Capital Ratio = Total Debt / Total Capital